Quid2/top-apps/README.md

 The application code, it is passed the connection as soon as it is opened.
 It uses `output` to send out the sensor reading.
 -}
-main = runClientForever def ByType loop
+main = runAppForever def ByType loop
      where
        -- |The sensor reading loop
        loop conn = do